simonvomeyser/simple-web-dev/resources/markdown/response-cache-statamic.md

 ## Why though?

 You may ask "why the hassle, Statamic already comes with a pretty good cache".
-You are right, and in essence this approach should yield quite similar results like [Application Driver](https://statamic.dev/static-caching#application-driver) approach of the build in statamic cache.
+You are right, and in essence this approach should yield quite similar results like the [Application Driver](https://statamic.dev/static-caching#application-driver) approach of the build in statamic cache.

-I found a little speed improvement in this approach though, but this could be because I mostly create Statamic sites with Blade views instead of using Antlers, the Statamic templating engine.
+I found a little speed improvement using Spatie's library though, but this could be because I mostly create Statamic sites [with Blade](https://statamic.com/addons/silentz/blade) instead of using Antlers, the Statamic templating engine.

-If you use this or not, I just wanted to share what I learned 👍
+If you use this or not, I just wanted to share what I learned 🎉

 Best!
 Simon